Edward G. Stoiber: Partnership with Lena

 Lena Allen Webster came to Silverton in 1884 as a married woman and her husband, F. C. Webster, disappeared or died mysteriously a few months later.
 Edward married Lena in Chicago on March 29, 1888.
 When the business was in its infancy, Lena started taking in boarders.
 She then became involved in the business by working in the mine and installing machinery.
 She wore men's clothing while she worked.
 They were joint owners.
 While Edward ran the engineering portion of the business, his wife Lena managed the miners.
 She gained the nickname of "Captain Jack" for her colorful language and tough demeanor.
 Lena became an associate member of the American Institute of Mining Engineers in 1894 and remained a member until her death in 1935.

 Business growth

-He had a 8,640 Bleichert tramway built in 1895 by the Trenton Iron Company to move the ore down the mountain to Arrastra Gulch.
+He had an 8,640 Bleichert tramway built in 1895 by the Trenton Iron Company to move the ore down the mountain to Arrastra Gulch.
 The tramway was capable of moving five tons of material per hour.
 The concentrates were then transported to a branch of the Silverton Railroad.
 He continued to expand his mining business, involving a partnership with J.H.
 Robin.
 He added another mill and a faster tramway, able to move 30 tons of material per hour.
 His business success led to prosperity within the San Juan mining district.